DanielKeep/rust-recurrence/article/practical-intro-to-macros.md

 But that looks fine!
 If we add a few missing `#![feature(...)]` attributes and feed it to a nightly build of `rustc`, it even compiles!  ... *what?!*

 > **Aside**: You can't compile the above with a non-nightly build of `rustc`.
-This is because the expansion of the `println!` macro depends on internal compiler details which are *not* publically stabilised.
+This is because the expansion of the `println!` macro depends on internal compiler details which are *not* publicly stabilised.

 ## Being Hygienic